CliMA/ClimaArtifacts/aerosol_concentrations/README.md

 shift the dates by 15 days so that the data is defined approximately in the middle of the month as opposed to its last day.

-The output is a NetCDF file that contains concentrations for a set of aerosols defined on a lon-lat-z-time grid.
+The output is a NetCDF file that contains concentrations (in kg/kg, dry mass) for a set of aerosols defined on a lon-lat-z-time grid.

 License: Creative Commons Attribution 4.0 International